-NOTE: Last chance to book Masterclass tickets in advance by Friday 11th August 2017, and if by any chance there are any remaining places these will be available at the front desk from Wednesday 16th August 2017, these will be sold on a first come first served basis.
+NOTE: Last chance to book Masterclass tickets in advance by Saturday 10th August 2019, and if by any chance there are any remaining places these will be available at the front desk from Thursday 15th August 2019, these will be sold on a first come first served basis.

 A great opportunity to gain some real insight and confidence using this method of friction firelighting.
 Dave Watson will demonstrate the Hand drill technique.
 You will gain an understanding about the materials and preparation that are required and then Dave will guide you through each step of the way until you get success after success.

 2018 Masterclass * Sunday 1000 - 1300

 How to apply the First Aid knowledge you have to the challenges of the remote environment.
 A practical participation session to enable the best decisions in the early phases of an incident.